 25. Registrar to list application

-(1) If the Registrar does not grant the application for default judgment, the Registrar must refer the matter to the Court.
+(1) If the registrar does not grant the application for default judgment, the registrar must refer the matter to the Court.

 (2) The Court may determine the application in the absence of the parties or may list the application for a hearing.